 My budget has been somewhat limited (non-existent) this year, forcing me to get a bit more creative than usual.
 As with all things, I simply took it is a challenge to push myself and my students a little further.
 This week, using leftover lab materials from years past (plus about $15 worth of Dollar Tree… Continue reading What’s in the Lab?
 ExCELLent Eukaryotic Cell Models

-A New Spin on a Classic Physical Science Lab Guest Post by Kelly Burleson First, a confession.
+A New Spin on a Classic Physical Science Lab Guest Post by Kelly Burleson from My Science Toolbox First, a confession.
 I am a high school chemistry teacher who has been tasked this year with helping our fifth grade science teacher (who is a first year teacher), adjust the science curriculum.
-I have been teaching for 16 years, but… Continue reading Beyond the Volcano: Baking Soda and Vinegar Cars
+I have been teaching… Continue reading Beyond the Volcano: Baking Soda and Vinegar Cars

-In Houston, everyone knows there is a funky little section of town with the infamous “Beer Can” house.
-Upon further investigation, it turns out one man behind resurrecting this idea, Dan Phillips, is a major proponent of using recycled materials and providing affordable home ownership opportunities to the disadvantaged.
-As a new teacher, I started… Continue reading Turning Green: The Recycled Home Project
+In Houston, everyone knows there is a funky little section of town that contains the infamous “Beer Can” house.
+Upon further investigation, it turns out one man behind resurrecting the movement, Dan Phillips, is a major proponent of using recycled materials and providing affordable home ownership opportunities to the disadvantaged.
+As a new teacher, I… Continue reading Going Green: The Recycled Home Project

 Many students enter my classroom with misconceptions about fossils.
 Some think that they are actual bones, while others believe that the original organic material somehow magically turns into stone.
 As an introduction to the unit about fossil and sedimentary rock formation, I always like to use this quick activity to make sure my students have… Continue reading What’s in the Lab?
 Fossil Formation